New Cathay Pacific Visa Signature card offers 25K sign-up bonus

 More card benefits

-Eric Odone, vice president of sales and marketing for Cathay Pacific in the Americas, stated, "The introduction of this credit card with Synchrony Financial is about further enhancing our ethos of a life well-travelled.”
+Eric Odone, vice president of sales and marketing for Cathay Pacific in the Americas, stated, "The introduction of this credit card with Synchrony Financial is about further enhancing our ethos of a life well-traveled.”

 Additional Cathay Pacific Visa Signature card benefits include: